patzy/glaw/README.md

 Then change to the new `glaw` directory and issue the `quickload` call from here.

-If you want to use the examples just do:
+If you want to try the examples just do:

     (ql:quickload "glaw-examples")